 Harvard Extension School accepts MasterCard, Visa, American Express, and Discover.
-If the credit card information you submit is incomplete or if the credit card payment is declined, you are not registered in your course(s).
-To avoid a delay in the registration process, you should use a credit or debit card without a daily charge or transaction limit and enter the billing address exactly as it appears on your credit card statement.
+To avoid delays in payment processing, use a credit or debit card without a daily charge or transaction limit and enter the billing address exactly as it appears on your credit card statement.

 Harvard Extension School is not responsible for fluctuations in international exchange rates or interest charges due to the timing of credit or debit card charges or refunds.